katewhee/networking-course/_labs/mqtt-client.md

 ## Overview

-For this lab, **you can use any programming language you would like**, but I recommend Python since I will be able to help if you run into any issues.
-If you choose another language, then you might not get as much help from me or the TAs.

-You will be writing an [MQTT](https://mqtt.org){:target="_blank"} client.
+You will be writing an [MQTT](https://mqtt.org){:target="_blank"} client in Python.
 MQTT is a different type of application layer protocol from what you have seen in the past.
 It will be worth your time to understand how it works before you dive into implementing a client.
 We discussed it in lecture, but it is worth reading some [articles](https://www.hivemq.com/blog/how-to-get-started-with-mqtt/){:target="_blank"} and/or watching some [videos](https://youtu.be/LKz1jYngpcU){:target="_blank"}.
 It is a fairly complex protocol when you get into the details of how it works.

 To use MQTT, you need a couple of pieces of information: